sidaroz/journaling-project/README.md

 ### Usage

 - Run `npm run dev` to start with nodemon or `npm start` to run with node
-- Run tests with `npm test` and run coverage with `npm run coverage`
+- Run tests with `npm test` and run coverage with `npm run coverage` for each

 ## Technologies